History of Jonathan Capehart in Timeline

 On March 30, 2022, Jonathan Capehart was named an associate editor of The Washington Post.

-February 2023: The Sunday Show Expansion
+February 2023: The Sunday Show Expanded with Saturday Edition

-In February 2023, Jonathan Capehart's The Sunday Show was expanded with a Saturday edition, named "The Saturday Show with Jonathan Capehart", sometimes promoted as The Saturday/Sunday Show with Jonathan Capehart.
+In February 2023, Capehart's The Sunday Show was expanded with a Saturday edition, "The Saturday Show with Jonathan Capehart", which was sometimes promoted as "The Saturday/Sunday Show with Jonathan Capehart".

-2024: Named One of America's 10 Best TV News Journalists
+2024: Named one of America's 10 best TV news journalists

 In late 2024, Jonathan Capehart was named one of America's 10 best TV news journalists by GALECA: The Society of LGBTQ Entertainment Critics.
+The organization praised Capehart for his breadth of coverage.